-- 96. The Court considers that, as of the close of the Extraordinary Session, settlement of the disagreement by negotiation within ICAO was not a realistic possibility.
+- 97. The Court considers that, as of the close of the Extraordinary Session, settlement of the disagreement by negotiation within ICAO was not a realistic possibility.
 The Court also takes into account developments outside of ICAO.
 Diplomatic relations between Qatar and the Appellants had been severed on 5 June 2017, concurrently with the imposition of the aviation restrictions.
-Senior officials of the Appellants stated that they would not negotiate with Oatar, recalling the demands that they had addressed to Qatar.
+Senior officials of the Appellants stated that they would not negotiate with Oatar, recalling the demands that they had addressed to Oatar.
 There is no indication that the positions of the Parties as to the aviation restrictions changed between the imposition of those restrictions and the filing of Qatar's application before the ICAO Council on 30 October 2017.
-Under these circumstances, the Court considers that, at the moment of the filing of Oatar's application before the ICAO Council, there was no reasonable probability of a negotiated settlement of the disagreement between the Parties regarding the interpretation and application of the Chicago Convention, whether before the ICAO Council or in another setting. - 97.
-The Court also recalls that Qatar maintains that it faced a situation in which the futility of negotiation was so clear that the negotiation precondition of Article 84 could be met without requiring Qatar to make a genuine attempt at negotiations.
-Because the Court has found that Qatar did make a genuine attempt to negotiate, which failed to settle the dispute, it has no need to examine this argument. - 98.
-For the reasons set forth above, the Court considers that the ICAO Council did not err in rejecting the contention advanced by the respondents before the Council that Qatar had failed to fulfil the negotiation precondition of Article 84 of the Chicago Convention prior to filing its application before the ICAO Council. - 2.
-Whether the ICAO Council erred by not declaring Qatar's application inadmissible on the basis of Article 2, subparagraph (g), of the ICAO Rules for the Settlement of Differences - 99.
-The Appellants maintain that Qatar did not comply with Article 2, subparagraph (g), of the ICAO Rules for the Settlement of Differences, which provides that an application and memorial filed pursuant to Article 84 of the Chicago Convention must include "[a] statement that negotiations to settle the disagreement had taken place between the parties but were not successful".
+Under these circumstances, the Court considers that, at the moment of the filing of Qatar's application before the ICAO Council, there was no reasonable probability of a negotiated settlement of the disagreement between the Parties regarding the interpretation and application of the IASTA, whether before the ICAO Council or in another setting. - 98.
+The Court also recalls that Qatar maintains that it faced a situation in which the futility of negotiation was so clear that the negotiation precondition of Article II, Section 2, of the IASTA could be met without requiring Qatar to make a genuine attempt at negotiations.
+Because the Court has found that Qatar did make a genuine attempt to negotiate, which failed to settle the dispute, it has no need to examine this argument. - 99.
+For the reasons set forth above, the Court considers that the ICAO Council did not err in rejecting the contention advanced by the respondents before the Council that Qatar had failed to fulfil the negotiation precondition of Article II, Section 2, of the IASTA prior to filing its application before the ICAO Council. - 2.
+Whether the ICAO Council erred by not declaring Qatar's application inadmissible on the basis of Article 2, subparagraph (g), of the ICAO Rules for the Settlement of Differences - 100.
+The Appellants maintain that Qatar did not comply with Article 2, subparagraph (g), of the ICAO Rules for the Settlement of Differences, which provides that an application and memorial filed pursuant to Article 84 of the Chicago Convention (incorporated by reference in Article II, Section 2, of the IASTA) must include "[a] statement that negotiations to settle the disagreement had taken place between the parties but were not successful".
 According to the Appellants, this is a procedural requirement that is not merely one of form.
-In view of the negotiation precondition in Article 84 of the Chicago Convention, Article 2, subparagraph (g), must be understood as requiring an appropriately substantiated statement "that a genuine attempt to negotiate has in fact been made".
+In view of the negotiation precondition in Article II, Section 2, of the IASTA, Article 2, subparagraph (g), must be understood as requiring an appropriately substantiated statement "that a genuine attempt to negotiate has in fact been made".

-100. The Appellants maintain that the application and memorial that Qatar submitted to the ICAO Council indicated that no negotiations had taken place or were even attempted and thus did not satisfy the requirement of Article 2, subparagraph (g).
+101. The Appellants maintain that the application and memorial that Qatar submitted to the ICAO Council indicated that no negotiations had taken place or were even attempted and thus did not satisfy the requirement of Article 2, subparagraph (g).
 As a result, the Appellants contend that the ICAO Council "erred . . . in not declaring Qatar's ICAO Application inadmissible".